abhilash-dasgate77/plagnotex/README.txt

+Before starting the tool, you must add files in the same directory where the tool is downloaded.
+You can add some code files i.e.
+0033.txt, 0023.py
+NOTE:- Make sure the files have text and can be edited using a texteditor.
+The above files are given in the repository as a reference.
+/*INSTRUCTIONs*/

-open plaganotex.py with the following command
+Now open plaganotex.py with the following command
 ~$ python3 plaganotex.py

 Step 1: Press 'clear command' to wipe out the release plag text area.